RideThing/Board/README.md

 # Thunder

-## Purpose

-Help people to organize knowleage, find connections and abstract models
+Thunder is a mouseless WYSIWYG edtior, try to help people to organize knowleage, find connections and abstract models

 [DEMO](https://thunder-web.vercel.app/)